osg-htc/docs/docs/data/stashcache/overview.md

 Before joining the OSDF, you should identify a) what service you are offering (an origin or a cache) and b) if an origin, whether you plan to serve your own data, or share storage with OSG services.

-!!!
+!!! tip "Meet with us"
 	We strongly recommend scheduling a consultation to discuss these options.
+See the contact options above.

 ## Choose Integration Option